 Awesome for Wayne and for the show's musicians - watch the back and forth between Wayne (singing in the style of Louis Armstrong) and the trumpet player here.

 One round of Weird Newscasters had Chip, as a gameshow announcer, inadvertently sabotaging Colin's Theme Naming shtick by calling out his actual name.
-Which doesn't stop him.
+It doesn't stop him.

 (Beat) "...Welcome to the 6 o'clock news, I'm Colin Themarines."